 “No, never.
 For twenty years, he walked ahead of me, same path, same time, and never looked this side or that.
-I walked behind him, reassured that if I made a cry, he would be by my side, handling any ghost with his bare hands.
+I walked behind him, reassured that if I so much as whimpered, he would be by my side, handling any ghost with his bare hands.
 Before he died, he told me never to stop going to Aluva Shivaratri.
 Shiva took care of the dead; the best way to keep them happy was to make them offerings by the river bank on Shiva’s Night.
-I go there, say a prayer and make a rice offering for his soul, then for the souls of my ancestors.
+I go there, say a prayer and make a coconut and rice offering for his soul, then for the souls of my ancestors.
 There are times when I feel that he walks behind me, not ahead.
 Once when he came to me in my dream, I teased him.
 Men are supposed to walk in front of their wives, not watch their behinds.”

 She giggled with a tinge of sadness.
 She must have loved Grandfather dearly.

 “Why am I telling you such things?
 You are just a little boy ,” she said.

 A little boy?
 Only last night I did what older people do.
 If I was older, I could have married Mani Chechi and did it right and proper every night.

 “I am not a little boy,” I said.
 “I am ten, soon to be eleven.
 When you came in this morning, you looked like you had seen a ghost”.